 These situations are often cases of one driver’s word against the other.
 Therefore, the defense attorney would try to produce evidence such as text messages or eyewitnesses that show that the accuser had an ulterior motive to blame the defendant.
-This may be enough to raise a reasonable doubt as to the defendant’s guilt, and the D.A. may decide to dismiss the charges.

 Chances are a traffic charge will get resolved without extensive investigation or litigation.
 Prosecutors are usually willing to extend a reasonable offer, saving defendants the trouble of having to defend themselves on the merits.

 3. What are the penalties for unsafe turning from a private to public road in Las Vegas, Nevada?